Computer Networking Technology - Associate in Applied Science (AAS) (4590)

 Does the idea of organizing, installing and supporting an organization’s computer systems intrigue you?
 Computer networks are a critical part of almost every organization, and our Associate in Applied Science (AAS) in computer networking technology can help you find a career that matches your talents and passions.

-After graduating from our Computer Networking Technology program and earning your associate degree, you’ll be ready to work as a:
+After graduating from our Computer Networking Technology program and earning your associate degree, you’ll be ready to work in a broad range of jobs and job titles, such as:

 You are likely to enjoy this program if you have: